mrchrisster/mister-arcade-attract/README.md

 For a list of only horizontal or vertical Arcade Games, change the orientation in the Attract_Arcade.ini file

 ## Exclude
-If youw ant to exclude certain games, change the mraexclude in the Attract_Arcade.ini file
+If you want to exclude certain games, change the mraexclude in the Attract_Arcade.ini file

 Make sure you have your Arcade roms setup correctly.
 [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for that.